GrayJack/carp-book/src/ch00-00-introduction.md

 It uses a ownership system to achieve automatic and deterministic memory management similar of the [Rust programming language](https://www.rust-lang.org/).

+Although it looks like a lisp, it is not.
+The runtime semantics are much closer to those of ML or Rust.

 ## Who Carp Is For

 TODO